flavioasp77/projeto-trybe-one-for-all/README.md

 # Projeto One For All
-- Neste projeto do curso da [Trybe](https://www.betrybe.com/), normalizamos uma tabela e a pooulamos conforme as instruções do projeto.
+- Neste projeto do curso da [Trybe](https://www.betrybe.com/), normalizamos uma tabela e a populamos conforme as instruções do projeto.

 # Habilidades desenvolvidas: